ARTICLE I. OBJECTIVES

 ARTICLE XII.
 PARLIAMENTARY AUTHORITY

-Robert’s Rules of Order shall be the parliamentary authority for all matters not covered by the By-Laws of the Westchester Soccer Referee Organization.
+At any general meeting, the President shall appoint a parliamentarian who shall be the authority for all parliamentary matters not covered by the By-Laws of the Westchester Soccer Referee Organization.